A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Introduction

-Mixture of experts (MoE) models, originally introduced in \cite{jacobs1991adaptive} and \cite{jordan1994hierarchical}, are flexible models that generalize the classical finite mixture models as well as finite mixtures of regression models \citep[Sec.
+Mixture of experts (MoE) models, originally introduced as neural network architectures in \cite{jacobs1991adaptive,jordan1994hierarchical}, are flexible models that generalize the classical finite mixture models as well as finite mixtures of regression models \citep[Sec.
 5.13]{mclachlan2000finite}.
 Their flexibility comes from allowing the mixture weights (or the gating functions) to depend on the explanatory variables, along with the component densities (or experts).
-In the context of regression, MoE models with Gaussian experts and soft-max or Gaussian gating functions are the most popular choices and are powerful tools for modeling more complex non-linear relationships between responses and predictors that arise from different subpopulations.
-This is largely because of their universal approximation properties, which have been extensively studied for not only finite mixture models \citep{genovese2000rates,rakhlin2005risk, nguyen2013convergence, ho2016convergence, ho2016strong, nguyen2020approximation,nguyen2020approximationLesbegue} but also conditional densities of MoE models \citep{jiang1999hierarchical, norets2010approximation, nguyen2016universal, ho2019convergence,nguyen2019approximation,nguyen2020approximationMoE}.
-Detailed reviews on practical and theoretical aspects of MoE models can be found in \cite{yuksel2012twenty,masoudnia2014mixture} and \cite{nguyen2018practical}.
+In the context of regression, MoE models with Gaussian experts and softmax or normalized Gaussian gating functions are the most popular choices and are powerful tools for modeling more complex nonlinear relationships between outputs (responses) and inputs (predictors) that arise from different subpopulations.
+The popularity of these conditional mixture density models arise largely due to their universal approximation properties, which have been studied in \citep{jiang1999hierarchical, norets2010approximation, nguyen2016universal, ho2019convergence,nguyen2019approximation,nguyen2020approximationMoE}, and which improve upon approximation capabilities of unconditional finite mixture models, as studied in \citep{genovese2000rates,rakhlin2005risk, nguyen2013convergence, ho2016convergence, ho2016strong, nguyen2020approximation,nguyen2021approximationLebesgue}.
+Detailed reviews on the practical and theoretical aspects of MoE models can be found in \cite{yuksel2012twenty,masoudnia2014mixture,nguyen2018practical,nguyen_model_2021}.